 Breakfast (& History) in Bed.

 Wake up each morning in the eclectic Grasshoppers Guest Houses!
 A peaceful, serene getaway awaits you with easy access to Historic Cody Road along the Mighty Mississippi!
-Grasshoppers Guest House I, Grasshoppers Guest House Too, and Grasshoppers Guest House III each provides a fully functioning kitchen with the best comfort and style of modern day bed and breakfasts…without losing their historical touch.
+Grasshoppers Guest House I, Grasshoppers Guest House Too, and Grasshoppers Guest House III each provide a fully functioning kitchen with the best comfort and style of modern day bed and breakfasts…without losing their historical touch.

 Spend mid-morning at the museum!

 The Buffalo Bill Museum and Lonestar Steamboat exhibit features the life of world-renowned showman, Buffalo Bill.
 Walk through his heroic moments in history as one of the best frontiersmen turned popular entertainers in American History, including his time as the owner of the Campo Bonito Mine in Tucson, Arizona .
 The museum also showcases exhibits on local Native American life, popular inventors, and tools and trades from decades before.
 Not to mention, you’ll be able to walk aboard to explore a real-life steamboat that used to dredge sand up and down the river!

 Homes fit for a pilot.

 Some of the most expansive and beautiful homes in LeClaire are the historic river pilot homes stationed high on the hill overlooking the powerful Mississippi River.
 Take a drive through LeClaire to spot some of these homes to understand the importance of LeClaire’s position as a bustling river town years ago.

 The Crane & Pelican Cafe sits atop a hill overlooking the river, but the menu will be well worth the trek uphill!
 Known for its mouthwatering food inspired by home, this local favorite pulls out all the stops when it comes to “classy comfort food”!
 All presented within the walls of an influential river pilot’s home–come dine in history.